-Retirement has little effect on how you’re taxed, but it can seem complicated as you’re likely to have several sources of income
+Retirement has little effect on how you’re taxed, but it can seem complicated as you’re likely to have several sources of income.

 You still have to pay tax on your income after you’re retired.
-But, just as before, you have a personal allowance each year – you can receive up to £12,500 in the 2020/21 tax year and not pay any tax.
-Once your income exceeds £12,500 – from pensions, savings, property or employment – you pay income tax.
+But, just as before, you have a personal allowance each year – you can receive up to £12,570 in the 2021/22 tax year and not pay any tax.
+Once your income exceeds £12,570 – from pensions, savings, property or employment – you pay income tax.
 You can check the current income tax rates at GOV.UK.

+You may also qualify for some other tax allowances.
+The Married Couples Allowance allows couples, where at least one person was born before 6 April 1935, to get a reduction in their tax bill of up to £912.50 (in the 2021/22 tax year).
 And, if you’re married or in a civil partnership and one of you hasn’t used up all your personal allowance for the year (because you’re on a low income), you may qualify for the Marriage Allowance.
-This lets you transfer up to £1,250 (in the 2020/21 tax year) of your unused personal allowance to your partner, providing you’re a basic-rate taxpayer.
+This lets you transfer up to £1,260 (in the 2021/22 tax year) of your unused personal allowance to your partner, providing you’re a basic-rate taxpayer.

 Your State Pension

 Your State Pension counts as income for tax purposes, but it’s paid without any tax taken off.
 So when and how do you pay tax on it?

 - If your total income, including your State Pension, is below your personal allowance you won’t pay any income tax.

 - If your total income, including your State Pension, is above your personal allowance, you’ll pay some tax.
 If you have other income, from other pensions or earnings, HMRC tells your pension provider or employer to automatically deduct the tax you owe on this and your State Pension before paying you.
 If all your income comes from the State Pension, you should receive a letter from HMRC explaining what tax you owe and how to pay it.
 Find out more about this at GOV.UK.